damien1/isotope-visual-layouts-lite/plugin_readme.md

 * Support by e-mail
 * Personal or Developer licence to change the CSS and HTML
 * Integrated Twitter Bootstrap
-* Integration with Infinite Scroll (if needed - disabled by default)
+* Integrated with Infinite Scroll
 * Lot's of hooks to play around with
+* Improved JS file concat / min